Visiting Digital Publishing Specialist

 Digital Publishing Specialist.
 Reporting to the Head of Scholarly

-provide the Library’s Scholarly Communications and Publishing Unit with
+the Library's Scholarly Communications and Publishing Unit with project

-project management and production workflow support as part of the Library’s
+management and production workflow support as part of the Library's effort to

-effort to offer high quality, open access publishing services to the
+offer high quality, open access publishing services to the Urbana-Champaign

-Urbana-Champaign campus and beyond.
-The Specialist will also participate in
+campus and beyond.
+The Specialist will also participate in the Andrew W.

-processes along with administering the day-to-day coordination and
+along with administering the day-to-day coordination and completion of digital

 As a member of the Scholarly Communication and Publishing Unit, the Digital